ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Introduction

 Among existing strategies, the trained probe has emerged as one of the most effective approaches \cite{gupta2024language, chuang2025confident}.
 It trains lightweight classifiers on hidden states of the small model to estimate whether the generated answer is correct.
 Compared with heuristic confidence measures such as token probabilities and average entropy \citep{huang2023look, mahaut2024factual}, probes capture richer semantic signals from LLMs' hidden states, leading to a strong ability in correctness estimation.
 Because probes operate directly on internal hidden states, they are also architecture-agnostic and, in principle, applicable across different model modalities.
 However, it remains unclear whether hidden state probes remain reliable when visual inputs are introduced.
 This naturally raises a research question: \emph{Can probe routings designed for text-only LLMs transfer effectively to MLLMs, and if not, how should they be adapted?}

-Through carefully designed experiments, we show that probes effective in text-only LLMs degrade in multimodal settings, achieving consistently lower AUC on queries containing images across multiple datasets.
-For example, when trained on ScienceQA \citep{saikh2022scienceqa}, probe performance drops substantially for questions containing images.
-This phenomenon is further confirmed on A-OKVQA \citep{schwenk2022okvqa} and MMMU \citep{yue2024mmmu}.
-These results suggest that the hidden states produced by MLLMs provide weaker signals for predicting correctness.
+Through extensive experiments, we identify a consistent failure pattern: probes that are effective for text-only routing become substantially less reliable once visual inputs are introduced.
+Across ScienceQA, A-OKVQA, and MMMU \citep{saikh2022scienceqa, schwenk2022okvqa, yue2024mmmu}, their routing AUC drops in the multimodal setting, even when the images provide information necessary for answering the questions.
+This observation raises a deeper issue than a simple loss of probe accuracy: visual evidence can benefit answer generation while making correctness cues harder to read from the last-token hidden state.
+Motivated by \citep{guo2023hsic}, we conduct a matched representation analysis using HSIC and CKA, which measure dependence between hidden states and correctness without training a router.
+The analysis consistently indicates weaker correctness dependence for raw multimodal inputs than for caption-based counterparts.
+Together, these findings suggest that multimodal processing disperses or obscures routing-relevant information, motivating routers that actively recover and reshape such signals rather than directly probing fixed hidden states.

 To address this challenge, we propose two complementary techniques for improving probe routing in MLLMs.
 First, we introduce the \emph{Attention Probe}, which aggregates token-level hidden states from the preceding layer using an attention mechanism.
 It recovers distributed correctness signals that may be diluted in the final token hidden state.
 Second, we propose the \emph{KL-Regularized LoRA Probe (ReLope)}, which adapts hidden representations through a lightweight Low-Rank Adaptation (LoRA) module \citep{hu2022lora} and regularizes them using a KL divergence inspired by the Variational Information Bottleneck (VIB) theory \citep{alemi2016deep}.
 This regularization encourages the model to learn compressed representations that retain information relevant for routing decisions while suppressing task-irrelevant visual noise.
-Comprehensive experiments show that both Attention Probe and ReLope consistently improve routing performance over existing baselines, with ReLope achieving the strongest trade-offs between accuracy and cost in hybrid MLLM systems.
+Comprehensive experiments show that both Attention Probe and ReLope consistently improve routing performance over existing baselines, with ReLope achieving the strongest accuracy--escalation-rate curves and negligible measured routing latency overhead in our hybrid MLLM setting.

 Our contributions are summarized as follows:

 \begin{itemize} \item We identify and empirically uncover a previously underexplored limitation of probe routing: its performance degrades in MLLMs due to weaker correctness signals in hidden states.